PoomGamerE/MovieTicketApp/README.md

 ### `UI.java`
 The main user interface class that handles admin and user interactions through console input.

-### `Service.java`
-Handles the business logic and operations related to movies, showtimes, and tickets.

 ### `Movie.java`
 Represents a movie with attributes like title, genre, duration, and subtitle.